JeremyTadlock/MyGPT/README.md

 Install Dependencies:
 pip install -r requirements.txt
+Note: Depending on your version of python, you may have to install a specific matching CUDA version in order to use CUDA and access the GPU during training. see

 Running the Model
 To start pretraining, first train the tokenizer on your training data using train_tokenizer.py Then, use bigram_gpt_dataloading.py to run the pretraining using your tokenized data.
 Note: make sure to set your parameters, and input files including your training and validation data paths, and output model name when training is done.
+See for more info: https://pytorch.org/get-started/locally/

 After running the programs, the trained tokenizer and pretrained GPT will be saved, including information such as training time and hyperparameters.